How to Apply Behavioral Metrics to Drive Business Growth

 Make It Rain

 This won’t surprise you, but you need to track your revenue trends.
 Doing so does more than reassure you that you’re still in the black.
-Year-long revenue trends can tell you a lot about the success of your business.
+Year-long revenue trends can tell you a lot about the success of your business growth.

 Say you saw your revenue spike after a compelling marketing campaign.
 Looking back, you’ll be able to identify what elements of that campaign resonated with your consumers and utilize them again in the future.